• Facebook

 Butterfly the pork

-First, you’ll want to butterfly the pork tenderloin.
+First, you’ll want to butterfly the pork loin.
 Place it on a cutting board and then place your knife perpendicular to the cutting board.
-Cut through the pork tenderloin on the long edge until you cut almost all the way through.
+Cut through the pork on the long edge until you cut almost all the way through.

 Pound it to a uniform thickness